 So Forshay stands for all people who love their work—and who strive to do their best work while living full lives with no regrets.

 Sally Thornton, Forshay Founder

-Michelle leads our operations and administration – spanning marketing, contracts, IT and finance.
-She’s also the Forshay talent concierge, client project contact, and general cat herder who makes the complicated, complex, and seemingly impossible possible.
+Michelle, a founding team member with a passion for problem-solving, leads our business operations.
+With a dual degree in accounting and business systems from UW-Madison, she spent half her career in consulting and project management.
+At Forshay, she thrives on helping our talent succeed while managing client expectations.
+A strategic thinker and master organizer, she makes the complicated, complex, and seemingly impossible possible.
 And if that’s not enough of a resume, she’s working on a screenplay about a New Jersey funeral (surprise: it’s a comedy!)

 Blanca is a change management evangelist for growth, accelerating adoption of new technology, and helping people, teams, processes, and forward-thinking companies evolve through engagement, diversity, equity and inclusion.
 She combines a global perspective with a knack for creating cultures of mentorship, inclusivity and collaboration.
 Often called the team “bio-sensor” and “culture compass”, she leverages her ability to tap into the vibe, mood, mindset, and morale of teams, to coach, lead, mentor, and motivate teams of individual contributors to managers to C-suite leaders.
 She has passion for forward-thinking change leadership, inclusion and diversity, and is currently advising and consulting on Organizational Design, Change Management, and I&D Program Management.
 An avid hiker and lover of everything outdoors, she is also currently serving on the Board of Directors for the Point Reyes National Seashore Association.